Theisbergstegen: Municipality’s layout

 Today's Ortsteil of Theisbergstegen was originally made up of three villages, Theisberg (Deinsberg) on the Glan's right bank and Oberstegen and Unterstegen over on the left bank, all of which have now grown together.
 As early as 1715, Theisberg and Stegen were merged into a single municipality.
 The village as a whole still has the outward appearance of an agricultural structure, which defined life well into the 20th century.
 In the former Theisberg, people settled mainly along the village thoroughfare (Bundesstraße 423).
 Next to that, over time, parallel streets arose, one of which runs up to the mountain, reaching the former Theisberg Evangelical school and the Protestant parish church.
 The latter building stands on a former graveyard and has its beginnings in the Middle Ages.
 It has, however, undergone many changes, especially with the addition of a steeple during the 20th century.
 A bridge links Theisberg to Stegen, whose old village core stands along Kuseler Straße in the Rödelbach valley.
 The newer housing developments, meanwhile, stretch along the Glan, especially on Schulstraße (which rather unsurprisingly, for its name is German for “School Street”, leads to a school, although this is in outlying Godelhausen) and on Bahnhofstraße (“Railway Station Street”).
-The development along the road to Godelhausen is bit by bit being built up.
+The development along the road to Godelhausen is gradually being built up.
 On the mountain slope at the side of Kuseler Straße stands the Art Nouveau former Catholic rectory with its built-on chapel.
 The railway station is found north of the Glan bridge.
 The sporting ground lies in the north of the former village of Stegen.
 Far outside the village on the slope of the Potzberg, somewhat hidden, lies the Deinsberg Castle ruin, nowadays known as Alte Burg (“Old Castle”).